 Growth is normal for Anthurium Scandens but may be considered slow for many individuals as several people fail to realize that the care they provide their plant is actually causing its growth to stop.

 If you properly take care of your plant, then it will easily reach its height of 6 inches (15cm) and a width of 2.4 inches (6 cm).

 Anthurium Scandens leaves are also one of its most stunning features.
 They are glossy-green and grow on stems that are thin and brown in color.
 The leaves are shaped like a lance, and the inflorescence develops from the leaf’s axils.

 Common Problems for Anthurium Scandens

-Powdery mildews come into the list of diseases that many gardeners tend to often face.
+Powdery mildew come into the list of diseases that many gardeners tend to often face.

 This fungus can easily be spotted at the bottom sides of your plants’ leaves if they have been infected.
-The appearance given off by powdery mildews is gray/white.
+The appearance given off by powdery mildew is gray/white.

 Powdery mildew can easily kill your plant.
-The best way to avoid them is by not over-watering your plants, which seems to be a common mistake made by many.
+The best way to avoid this fungal disease is by not over-watering your plants, which seems to be a common mistake made by many.

 When you water your plants, do it from the bottom and not from above the plants.
 Watering your plants in the morning is a better choice as excess water will dry off the plants’ foliage.

 If your plant has already been infected by this fungus, simply cut off all the affected leaves with sharp gardening scissors or shears.